src-d/blog/content/post/review-programs-with-graphs.md

 * use initial node representations, concatenated with an extra bit that is set to one for the candidate nodes

-* 8 time steps propagating GG-NN, to get *context* and usage *representation* as the final states of those nodes
+* 8 time-steps propagating GG-NN, to get *context* and usage *representation* as the final states of those nodes

 * a linear layer that uses the concatenation of *context* and *usage* representations